me-hacker001/Real_Python/README.md

 - Download File or Video Or Anything from web(by url)
 - Encrypting Files and texts
 - Know How old You are

+# Features
+- All code are writen in 100% pure python
+- All code are writen in one file(only game code are in diffrent file)
+- Modern calculator code sample
+- Prank by bombing of unlimited sms, call, mail to anyone
+- Play 20+ types of modern python game
+- create 20+ types of funny and dangerous .bat and .vbs virus by just choosing them
+- Send secret text message or secret file by Encrypt-decrypt
+- Know you exact deference between birth and real-time
+- Create your known Qr-Code(for link,text etc....)
+- Download any thing from web(by url)
+- Install any python module by just typing it's name
+- open any type of application by just its file location

 ## Compatibility
 Check your Python version by typing this command
 ```shell script